spmfox/apcupsd-callhome/README.md

 ## Troubleshooting
-Be sure to have ssmtp configured before trying to run the script.
+Be sure to have sSMTP and Telegram configured before trying to run the script.
 The script can be tested by manually invoking any of the arguments, such as:
 `sudo /opt/apcupsd-callhome/apcupsd-callhome.sh -onbattery`
 That should trigger the script to send and email and Telegram message.